GoogleCloudPlatform/gke-networking-recipes/cluster-setup.md

 The multi-cluster examples use the following GKE setup for deploying the manifests.
 If you've already created `gke-1` in the [single Cluster Section](#single-cluster-environment), you can reuse that cluster.

 1. Deploy two GKE clusters within your Google Cloud project.
+Note: Anthos Servish Mash has [some minumum requirements](https://cloud.google.com/service-mesh/v1.7/docs/scripted-install/gke-asm-onboard-1-7#requirements) for GKE.
+  Execute below command to create cluster if you don't need to install Anthos Service Mesh in your cluster later.

     ```bash
     gcloud container clusters create gke-1 \